 2. A little about yourself

 The space below your name on the profile is used for entering a motto or a saying that you live by.
-Many Linkedin users come up with catchy and amusing sentences which can also be seen as a way how to attract potential employer or employee.
+Many Linkedin users come up with catchy and amusing sentences which can also be seen as a way how to attract potential employers or employees.
 However, in certain cases the motto can also work against you.
 Rather than trying to come up with something super funny and ending up being awkward, go with the classic.
 Or, if you don’t have a life motto simply write something that you want people to know about you as the first thing.
 Whether it is the area of your work, specialization, or a position that you are looking for at this very moment.

 Many people don’t put enough time and effort into creating their Linkedin profile.
 Often, they consider stating the name of their last employer as sufficient.
 Upgraded versions feature the dates of last employment, which, however, is not enough if you’d like to get the most out of Linkedin.
 Undeniably, mentioning all the positions relevant to your career and a short description to each of them is highly recommended.
 Your profile should contain all the information that your CV would – after all, it is the same, only in virtual/online form.
-By sharing this information, you are already optimizing your profile, because every word you use in your profile also works as a key word and makes it easier for your profile to be found.
-Not only you can state your work experience but you can add any obtained certificates, completed courses or special skills of yours.
-Tips mentioned above will increase the strength of your profile and will make it look professional and trustworthy.
+By sharing this information, you are already optimizing your profile, because every word you use in your profile also works as a keyword and makes it easier for your profile to be found.
+Not only you can state your work experience but you can add any obtained certificates, completed courses, or special skills of yours.
+The tips mentioned above will increase the strength of your profile and will make it look professional and trustworthy.

 Even though the main purpose of Linkedin is to connect with other professionals, not many people benefit from its full potential.
-A good start for networking is to connect with your current and previous colleagues and continue with adding profiles that interest you, such as brands, companies or HR professionals.
+A good start for networking is to connect with your current and previous colleagues and continue with adding profiles that interest you, such as brands, companies, or HR professionals.
 You never know who will approach you or refer an interesting position that could completely change your career.
-Linkedin groups are also a great place for networking – become a member and get to know the others.
+Linkedin groups are also a great place for networking – become a member and get to know others.
 From time to time make sure to post, share and give “like” to other posts that caught your attention in order to keep engaged and visible.
 It can be a little time demanding but the results will manifest shortly.

-It’s not always easy to keep up with all the new apps and social media pages that continuously flood the market and as the demand of our online presence is increasing from day to day, we might feel a little overwhelmed.
+It’s not always easy to keep up with all the new apps and social media pages that continuously flood the market and as the demand for our online presence is increasing from day to day, we might feel a little overwhelmed.
 Not everyone is ready and willing to sacrifice their free time.
 However, if approached smartly, Linkedin can become a valuable tool for your career growth and doesn’t even require hours of time spent online.
 Don’t forget to update your information if you have changed your job or are looking around for a new challenge.
 Activities connected to your profile are being sent to you by email so all you have to do is check your inbox every once in a while.